 For more information on Dugald Estates, Click HERE.

 - In January 2020 , the Dugald Place Housing Co-operative was created to continue the vision of Springfield Seniors Housing Co-operative.

 - This not-for-profit entity allows for the municipality to walk along-side the community members involved in the project to help realize the shared vision of assisted living opportunities within the community.
 Further, the establishment of SHHI ensures long term sustainability and accountability to the community.

-- The board is comprised of Chair Lesley Thomson, RM of Springfield Mayor Tiffany Fell, Councilor Peter Williams, Councilor Glen Fuhl, Beverly Zarazun (Co-Chair of the previous Dugald Place Housing Co-op), and Randy Williams (Current Chair, Springfield Seniors Housing Co-op).
+- The board is comprised of Chair Lesley Thomson, RM of Springfield Mayor Patrick Therrien, Councillor Glen Fuhl, Councillor Mark Miller, Beverly Zarazun (Co-Chair of the previous Dugald Place Housing Co-op), and Randy Williams (Current Chair, Springfield Seniors Non-Profit Housing Co-op).